CSS » Page layout

 </article>

-Clicking on either the “Features” or “Pricing” heading will give the user a direct link to given section and the section will be highlighed accordingly.
+Clicking on either the “Features” or “Pricing” heading will give the user a direct link to given section and the section will be highlighted accordingly.
 This works for nested sections as well.

 Articles